Frequently Asked Questions

 Q: Who can be seen at Onsite?

-A: Onsite may be utilized by all County and CMCSS Employees.
-If your family members are covered under the Blue Cross Blue Shield Insurance offered through the County Insurance Trust, they may also be seen at the clinic.
+A: Onsite may be utilized by all County and CMCSS Employees (**please check with your HR departments to verify eligibility- some employees are ineligible to be seen at Onsite).
+If your family members are covered under the Blue Cross Blue Shield Insurance offered through the County / CMCSS Insurance Trust, they may also be seen at the clinic.

 Q: I am an employee, but I do not have insurance through the County or CMCSS, can I be seen?

 A: Yes you can!
-There will be a $40 office visit fee that will be deducted from your next paycheck.
+There will be a $40 office visit fee that will be deducted from your next paycheck (using a Payroll Deduction form).
 You will also be responsible for any tests, lab work, or medications that are given during your visit.
-All charges will be discussed with you before anything is administered.
+All charges will be discussed with you prior to being administered.

 Q: Can family members be seen utilizing the payroll deduction?

 A: Unfortunately they cannot at this time.

 Q: What types of services does the Onsite Clinic NOT provide?